Last Updated on December 9, 2022 by Maggie McKneely

 Written by famed novelist Agatha Christie, Death on the Nile features the Belgian detective Hercule Poirot at his finest.
 He must solve a complicated murder onboard a ship with wealthy passengers – who are suddenly all murder suspects.
 Death, mayhem, and intrigue ensue as Poirot investigates the crime and discovers that not all are who they seem.

-The locations from the book are evocative and thrilling.
+The locations in the book are evocative and thrilling.
 The mystery begins in Aswan where the passengers begin their journey.
 A few chapters later, they disembark at Abu Simbel to visit the temple and see the sights.
 They eventually end up at Wadi Halfa in Sudan and go on an excursion to view the Second Cataract.

 Even though the book was written in 1937, it’s still as popular as ever.
 Death on the Nile is was recently released as a movie in February 2022.
 The new movie is directed by Kenneth Branagh and features an ensemble cast.